 - The Maine CAH Quality Improvement (QI) Directors Network meets quarterly

-All 16 hospitals participate in a benchmarking project to identify MBQIP measures, particularly Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) scores, that network members agree to address at their individual facilities, work as a group to identify best practices to impact and report back to the group on successes and challenges.
-In 2014, the Maine Flex Program began bringing together the Maine CAH Chief Financial Officers (CFOs).
-In collaboration with the Maine Hospital Association, the agendas have primarily focused on cost reports and charge master review.
-This collaboration meets twice per year.
+All 16 hospitals participate in a benchmarking project to identify MBQIP measures, particularly Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) scores, that network members agree to address at their individual facilities.
+CAHs work as a group to identify best practices for impact and report back on successes and challenges.

 Through participation in the New England Performance Improvement (NEPI) Network, a collaboration of Flex Programs in Maine, New Hampshire, Vermont and Massachusetts, Maine CAH staff have free access to various offerings from the Institute for Healthcare Improvement (IHI), including IHI Open School and Expeditions.
 Also through NEPI, Maine CAH staff are able, on a limited basis, to pursue free certification programs to become either a Certified Professional in Patient Safety (CPPS) or Certified Professional in Healthcare Risk Management (CPHRM).

-The State of Maine received two awards in 2016 from the Federal Office of Rural Health Policy:
+The State of Maine received three awards in 2016 and 2017 from the Federal Office of Rural Health Policy:

-- The MBQIP Certificate of Excellence was presented to the Maine Flex Program in recognition of Outstanding State Quality Performance
+- The MBQIP Certificate of Excellence for recognition of Outstanding State Quality Performance

-- The MBQIP Certificate of Excellence was presented to the Maine Flex Program in recognition of Quality Performance Improvement
+- The MBQIP Certificate of Excellence for recognition of Quality Performance Improvement

-The Maine CAH CFO Network’s objective is to bring together CFOs in order to identify financial indicators that the group can address as a whole and at their individual facilities, leading to improvement.
-Activity and progress towards goals are measured through use of iVantage’s Hospital Strength Index Reports, the Flex Monitoring Team (FMT) CAH Financial Indicators reports and other current data provided by the hospitals themselves.
-Health care consultants with broad expertise in areas such as revenue cycle management and charge master review attend CFO Network meetings and provide guidance and education to the group on best practices to improve financial performance.
+The objective of the Maine CAH CFO Network objective is to bring together CFOs to identify financial indicators that the group can address as a whole and at their individual facilities, leading to improvement.
+Activity and progress towards goals are measured through iVantage’s Hospital Strength Index Reports, the Flex Monitoring Team (FMT) CAH Financial Indicators Reports (CAH FIR) and other current data provided by the hospitals themselves.
+Health care consultants with broad expertise in areas such as revenue cycle management and chargemaster review attend CFO Network meetings and provide guidance and education to the group regarding best practices to improve financial performance.

-This network was established in FY 2012, and progress has been slow to identify measures to address as the group works to provide more current data than what is publically available.
-To support operational performance at Maine CAHs, the Maine CAH Nurse Manager network serves to bring together mid-level managers to share best practices, network and learn operational improvement techniques from one another, as well as leading experts in this work in Maine and beyond.
+Since its establishment in fiscal year (FY) 2012, this network has been slow to identify measures to address as the group works to provide more current data than what is publically available.
+To support operational performance at Maine CAHs, the Maine CAH Nurse Manager Network serves to bring together mid-level managers to share best practices, network and learn operational improvement techniques from one another, as well as leading experts in this work in Maine and beyond.

 The Maine Emergency Medical Service (EMS) Trauma System project provides guidance to CAHs and other rural emergency care providers with a statewide trauma system plan, technical assistance program, clinical consensus guidelines for patient care and transfer and the development and implementation of trauma care performance measures.
 Maine Flex funds also support the development of a community paramedicine (CP) program with the goals of better integrating EMS and community health resources in rural areas to fill gaps in advanced and basic life support EMS coverage and addressing other community health and medical gaps.

-Maine is organized into eight public health districts and one district which supports the five recognized Native American tribes.
-It is through these districts and the community benefits activities of Maine’s hospitals where public health concerns are met and addressed.
-Each district has varying initiatives from oral health to poverty and poverty related issues, to farmer’s markets and improving drinking water.
+Maine is organized into eight public health districts and one additional district to support the five recognized Native American tribes.
+It is through these districts and community benefits activities of Maine’s hospitals that public health concerns are met and addressed.
+Each district has varying initiatives, from oral health to poverty and poverty-related issues to farmers markets and improving drinking water.
 The overall Maine Rural Health and Primary Care Program is involved with the work of each district and has supported initiatives that are high priority and affecting the rural parts of each district.
 Maine’s CAHs are involved in these activities in a variety of ways and state this on their 990 tax forms.